Merced-College/hashingAndDocumentation/README.md

 Review the Code:
 Download and carefully read the provided hashing implementation.
 Analyze each method, class, and variable to understand their purpose and how they contribute to the overall functionality.

-Write a simple GUI interface using JFrame.
-You can use WindowBuilderLinks to an external site. for this part, or any WYSISYG, including ChatGPT or NectirAI.
-The GUI program should allow the user to enter in an id, and show the record associated with that ID.
+Run both the console main and the main that includes the simple GUI interface using JFrame.
+You can use WindowBuilderLinks to an external site. for making GUIs in Eclipse or any WYSISYG, including ChatGPT or NectirAI.
+The GUI program allows the user to enter in an id, and show the record associated with that ID.

 Write Documentation:
 Write clear and concise documentation for the code, following industry standards.
 The documentation should include: